Jacob-Stevens-Haas/seattle/README.md

 modify it, and further resources to improve the reader's understanding.

 We created this project as a launch platform for data science training.
-There are many notebooks to teach you how to use boosted trees or how to display pretty outputs.
+There are many notebooks in the wild to teach you how to use boosted trees or how to display pretty outputs.
 But so much of bad data science involves bad coding, and so much of good data science requires good code.
-We're going to teach data science, but we'll do it with good code.
+If we're going to teach data science, we'll have to do it with good code.

 We decided to  create a skeleton python distribution with all the bells and whistles.
-We can make data science lessons as branches to the repository, with packages included in this distribution.
+If in the future we so desire, we can make data science lessons as branches to the repository, with packages included in this distribution.
 This format would force aspiring data scientists to use git and interact with python's packaging structure.
 Moreover, it would force trainers to use git and python packaging at a higher level of competency.

-Not every file is necessary in every project.
-Some files may be more useful for building a python package (e.g. \_\_init\_\_.py), others for applications (e.g. requirements.txt).
-Regardless, you should be able to use the master branch of this repo as a starting point for any python project.
+You should be able to use the master branch of this repo as a starting point for any python project.

 ## Why?
 Your Most Important Client